 Where to Stay in Lisbon

-I stayed with friends in the Principe Real neighbourhood, where the streets are lined with trendy bars and the city’s hottest restaurants.
+I stayed with friends in the Principe Real neighborhood, where the streets are lined with trendy bars and the city’s hottest restaurants.
 The city is small, and from here you can walk pretty much everywhere – just be prepared for the hills!
-There are lots of nice Airbnb apartments in the area.
+There are lots of nice holiday lettings in the area so if you’d prefer a villa to a hotel, Lisbon is the place to be!

 For my last night in Lisbon, I stayed at The Lumiares Hotel & Spa, which is centrally located in fashionable Bairro Alto.
 The hotel has modern and luxurious larger than average rooms, a beautiful rooftop bar and a stunning and tranquil spa.
 I stayed in a beautiful 2 bedroom, 2 bathroom studio, complete with a fully equipped kitchen kitted out with Smeg appliances, Nespresso machine and electronic blackout curtains.
 Hotel guests are spoilt with custard tarts and wine in the room, a complimentary cocktail at the rooftop bar, which has expansive views across the terracotta rooftops of the city and a very good complimentary breakfast.